Mercenary: 15th and 16th centuries

-The Stratioti or Stradioti (Italian: Stradioti or Stradiotti; Greek: Στρατιώτες, Stratiotes) were mercenary units from the Balkans recruited mainly by states of southern and central Europe from the 15th until the middle of the 18th century.
-The stradioti were recruited in Albania, Greece, Dalmatia, Serbia and later Cyprus.
+The Stratioti or Stradioti (Italian: Stradioti or Stradiotti; Greek: Στρατιώτες, Stratiotes) were mercenary units from the Balkans recruited mainly by states of Central and Southern Europe from the 15th century until the middle of the 18th century.
+The Stratioti were recruited in Albania, Greece, Dalmatia, Serbia, and later Cyprus.
 Most modern historians have indicated that the Stratioti were mostly Albanians.
-According to a study by a Greek author, around 80% of the listed names attributed to the stradioti were of Albanian origin while most of the remaining ones, especially those of officers, were of Greek origin; a small minority were of South Slavic origin.
+According to a study by a Greek author, around 80% of the listed names attributed to the Stratioti were of Albanian origin while most of the remaining ones, especially those of officers, were of Greek origin; a small minority were of South Slavic origin.
 Among their leaders there were also members of some old Byzantine Greek noble families such as the Palaiologoi and Comneni.

-The stratioti were pioneers of light cavalry tactics during this era.
-In the early 16th century heavy cavalry in the European armies was principally remodeled after Albanian stradioti of the Venetian army, Hungarian hussars and German mercenary cavalry units (Schwarzreitern).
-They employed hit-and-run tactics, ambushes, feigned retreats and other complex maneuvers.
+The Stratioti were pioneers of light cavalry tactics during this era.
+In the early 16th century heavy cavalry in the European armies was principally remodeled after Albanian Stratioti of the Venetian army, Hungarian hussarss, and German mercenary cavalry units (Schwarzreitern).
+They employed hit-and-run tactics, ambushes, feigned retreats, and other complex maneuvers.
 In some ways, these tactics echoed those of the Ottoman sipahis and akinci.
 They had some notable successes also against French heavy cavalry during the Italian Wars.
 They were known for cutting off the heads of dead or captured enemies, and according to Commines they were paid by their leaders one ducat per head.

 In Italy, during inter-family conflicts such as the Wars of Castro, mercenaries were widely used to supplement the much smaller forces loyal to particular families.
 Often these were further supplemented by troops loyal to particular duchies which had sided with one or more of the belligerents.